Team-CE/Mario-Forever-Storm-Engine/README.md

 ------------

 The most modern and powerful Mario Forever engine.
+Created with intention to replace lots of engines made in Clickteam Fusion.
+Unlike some other implementations of Mario Forever, it respects original mario physics and player won't be able to notice any difference in them comparing to CTF version.

 #### VERSION : WIP